InfiAgent/InfiAgent.github.io/index.markdown

           <div class="content has-text-justified">
             <h3>Setup</h3>
             <ol>
-		<li>We have to initialize the environment using the following code:</li>
+		<li>Please initialize the environment using the following code:</li>
               <pre><code>conda create -n agent python==3.9.12
 pip3 install -r requirements.txt</code></pre>
 		    <li>We also build a Python code sandbox in our pipeline based on docker, you can use the following code to build your docker image:</li>